hzhou3ga/medicascy/readme.txt

 Linux OS is required
-Need to install scilearn python packageo
+Need to install scilearn python package

 if  you have anac module installed: